nginxinc/nginx-gateway-fabric/docs/developer/testing.md

     - Logs of the `nginx` container.
 Look for unexpected error logs and verify the access logs are correct.
     - The generated nginx config.
 Make sure it's correct.
     - NGINX proxies traffic successfully (when applicable).
-    - Run through the [examples](../../examples) to ensure that your changes have not introduced any regressions.
+    - [Examples](../../examples) work correctly.
+This will ensure that your changes have not introduced any regressions.
     - The statuses of the Gateway API Resources.
 Make sure they look correct.

 > **Note**